ARA2004 : Animals, Plants and People: an Introduction to Environmental Archaeology

 To introduce students to practical skills in microscopy

-To introduce students to the use of multi-proxy approaches in the reconstruction of past landscapes
+To introduce students to the use of multi-proxy approaches in the reconstruction of past landscapes and lifeways

 Outline Of Syllabus

-The natural environment provides the backdrop to human activity, and understanding the relationship beteen people and their environment is fundamental to understanding the development of societies.
+The natural environment provides the backdrop to human activity, and understanding the relationship between people and their environment is fundamental to understanding the development of societies.
 How did people interact with the environment and use natural resources?
 What influence did the environment have on cultural and economic development?
 This module introduces key themes in environmental archaeology including the origins of domestication and agriculture, the developments and impacts of pyrotechnology, and the links between environmental change and human development.
-It provides an introduction to the major methods of environmental archaeology, including the analysis of microfossils, plant remains and sediments.
+It provides an introduction to the major methods of environmental archaeology, including the analysis of microfossils, plant remains and animals bones.
 We will examine and critique ideas such as environmental determinism, and look at the relationship between archaeology and geography.
-Case studies are drawn from current research and span a wide range of geographic and temporal scales, from early prehistory to the Crusades.
+Case studies are drawn from current research and span a wide range of geographic and temporal scales, from early prehistory to the post-medieval periods.

 |Guided Independent Study||Assessment preparation and completion||65||1:00||65:00||40% of guided independent studies|